Tree formulas, mean first passage times and Kemeny's constant of a Markov chain: Introduction and background

 \section{Introduction and background}

-\quad In this paper, we present various tree formulas of a finite Markov chain, and make connections with random spanning trees and mean first passage times in the Markov chain.
-Most results are known from previous work, but a few formulas and statements, e.g. the combinatorial interpretation of {\em Kemeny's constant} in Corollary \ref{new}, appear here for the first time.
+\quad In this survey paper, we review various tree formulas of a finite Markov chain, and make connections with random spanning trees and mean first passage times in the Markov chain.
+Most results are known from previous work, but a few formulas and statements, e.g. the combinatorial interpretation of {\em Kemeny's constant} in Corollary \ref{new}, and the formula \eqref{harmonic3}, appear here for the first time.
 We offer a probabilistic and combinatorial approach to these results, encompassing the closely related results of Leighton and Rivest \cite{LR,LRbis} as well as {\em Wilson's algorithm} \cite{Wilson,ProppWilson} for generation of random spanning trees.

 \quad Throughout this paper, we assume that $S$ is a finite state space.
 Let $m_{ij}$ be the {\em mean first passage time} from $i$ to $j$ for an irreducible Markov chain $(X_n)_{n \in \mathbb{N}}$ with state space $S$ and transition matrix $\textbf{P}:=(p_{ij}; i, j \in S)$.
 That is,